Sgeo/Guardian2Chaperone/README.md

 ## Notes

+* Your Rift and cameras should probably be connected before running this.

 * This code makes a lot of assumptions that I believe are valid, but I am not 100% certain if they are valid for all configurations, and if they will be valid in the future.

 * This utility has been observed to cause SteamVR to freeze if run while SteamVR is running.
 Just close SteamVR via the Universal Menu and start it again.